geremarchive/sock/README.md

 Add ```sock -k``` to your ```.shellrc``` so newly opened terminals can check if all terminals are locked

-## Note

-sock doesn't grab the current user's password from the system you must supply enter it into a prompt that doesn't echo your password.

 ## Dependencies

 ```